-Hand-Dyed 100% Cotton Canvas: The flagship fabric for my company is natural, 100% cotton canvas, hand-dyed in our studio to produce rich colors that are unparalleled in the marketplace.
+Hand-Dyed 100% Cotton Canvas: The flagship fabric for our company is natural, 100% cotton canvas, hand-dyed in our studio to produce rich colors that are unparalleled in the marketplace.
 The proprietary techniques we've developed give each bag unique color striations and variations that look almost suede-like.
 I love it when customers look at the bags and other products with quizzical looks on their faces and then move in closer to touch.
 Sometimes they'll still ask, "What is this?"

-Hand-dyeing fabric is a labor intensive, costly process but I believe the results are worth it.
+Hand-dyeing fabric is a labor intensive, costly process but we believe the results are worth it.
 During the dyeing process the fabric is washed four times, goes through a color stabilizing wash, washed again, and then dried to produce a fabric that is soft with a wonderful hand feel.

 We use 12 oz. - 15 oz.
 100% cotton canvas, depending on the application.
 In comparison, the canvas typically found in chain fabric stores is about 8.4 oz.